shoninouye/DataVisualization_Uber_R/Inertia7_uberDataVisualization.md

                  color = "bw")
     NYmap <- ggmap(NY)

 Using the map of New York City as the background, we plotted the Uber pickup locations.
+Because we used the "city" zoom value for our map of New York City, we decided that all pickup locations outside the map would be labeled as outliers.

     # Plot Uber pickup locations on top of New York map
     fullMap <- NYmap + geom_point(data = uber_apr14,